-New York State has approximately 2291 positions* in this title statewide.
+New York State has approximately 98 positions* in this title statewide.
 You may view a breakdown of positions by county.
-This position exists in various agencies statewide.
+This position exists in Bridge Authority.
 View links to all New York State agencies including agencies that have this title.
 For more information, New York State employees can contact the Career Mobility Office at (518) 485-6199 or (800) 553-1322.
 If you are not a current New York State employee, you can use the Department of Civil Service Web site to explore possible employment opportunities.

 A listing of titles that are most commonly used as steps for upward mobility for this title series.
 The salary schedule for this career ladder is also available.

 As a Toll Collector, your interactions with the traveling public are required to be courteous and professional.
 You would collect and register tolls on bridges and highways, determine vehicle classification, total receipts, and handle various emergency situations which could arise.
 You may also be required to perform routine record-keeping and maintenance tasks.

 View the classification standard for this title, on the Classification and Compensation webpage.

 The NYS Title and Salary Plan provides additional information regarding other titles.
 If there is a classification standard available there will be a link under the column labeled STD.
 NO. If no link is available there is no classification standard available at this time for that title.

 Please note: qualifications for this position may be subject to change.
 If substitutions for education and/or experience are allowed, this information would be available on the announcement.